 The faculty of the Rector CSSC have developed and supported many of the curricular interventions that utilize simulation and the resources of the Rector CSSC.
-This extends from preclinical undergraduate medical education programs, through the clinical undergraduate programs, through graduate education (residency training) and finally to the health professional schools at the University.
-Rector CSSC has an established mechanism for access to this development system by which faculty from any school of the University can contact the Rector CSSC Team.
+This extends from preclinical undergraduate medical education programs, through the clinical undergraduate programs, through graduate education (residency training) and finally to the health professional Colleges at the University.
+Rector CSSC has an established mechanism for access to this development system by which faculty from any College of the University can contact the Rector CSSC Team.
 The Co-Directors, the Associate Director, the Director of Operation (DOO) and staff then work with the faculty to develop a simulation education and assessment consult.

 The mechanism uses an established template that the Rector CSSC developed.

 A description follows of this mechanism, detail key points, and examples of curriculum developed at Rector CSSC for undergraduate preclinical learners, undergraduate clinical learners and graduate education programs.

 A Simulation Program Coordinator (SPC) or Standardized Patient Trainer (SPT) are assigned to each program; the SPC/SPT is the primary contact person for the program and is responsible for it.
 Rector CSSC faculty and the DOO supervise the SPC and/or SPT in order to meet new needs and to optimize quality assurance.
 Meetings are held on an ongoing basis to refine and review any new needs for development.

 The mechanism that has been developed over the past 20 months and has worked without problem for a multitude of new programs.
 All programs use the following mechanism: